 Or, more simply, replace “capable of” with “able to” and change the verb phrase to “to make”: “She has proven herself willing and able to make progress with challenging ideas and procedures.”

 3. “He has shown leadership in guiding, indeed sometimes demanding of them, to keep their focus on the task at hand.”

 There is no easy fix for this sentence, but it can be fixed — it just requires more significant reorganization.
 Relocate the ill-fitting parenthetical that interrupts an otherwise coherent sentence, tagging it onto the end of the sentence, and reword it so that the verb form matches that of the verb phrase that immediately follows the subject: “He has shown leadership in guiding them to keep their focus on the task at hand — indeed, he sometimes even demands that they do so.”

-10 Responses to “How to Correct an Awkward Interruptive Phrase”
+10 thoughts on “How to Correct an Awkward Interruptive Phrase”

 Is the first sentence really technically correct?
 I would have thought the lack of parallelism made it incorrect.